 The patients described above and their parents are gratefully acknowledged.

-Ethical Statement: The study was approved by ethics board of the Lagos State University Teaching Hospital (NHREC04/04/2008) and written informed consent was obtained from all patients.
+Ethical Statement: The authors are accountable for all aspects of the work in ensuring that questions related to the accuracy or integrity of any part of the work are appropriately investigated and resolved.
+The study was conducted in accordance with the Declaration of Helsinki (as revised in 2013).
+The study was approved by ethics board of the Lagos State University Teaching Hospital (NHREC04/04/2008) and written informed consent was obtained from all patients.

 - Kawasaki T. Acute febrile mucocutaneous syndrome with lymphoid involvement with specific desquamation of the fingers and toes in children.
 Arerugi 1967;16:178-222.
 [PubMed]

 - Yanagawa H, Nakamura Y, Yashiro M, et al. Incidence survey of Kawasaki disease in 1997 and 1998 in Japan.
 Pediatrics 2001;107:E33 [Crossref] [PubMed]

 - Yanagawa H, Nakamura Y, Ojima T, et al. Changes in epidemic patterns of Kawasaki disease in Japan.
 Pediatr Infect Dis J 1999;18:64-6.
 [Crossref] [PubMed]